 During the initial framework design, the team worked to model the database that would be required to facilitate the site.
 The site contains database tables for Profiles, Items, Reviews, Images, and Transactions.
-Once all of the required database models had been created, the team then worked to create basic versions of the various web pages needed to run the site.
+Once all of the required database models had been created, the team then worked to design a URL pattern and the actual web page framework.
 The site was designed to be simple, readable, and easy to navigate by using a small number of pages.
 The marketplace only consists of web pages for browsing, viewing items, viewing profiles, and purchasing or reviewing items.